obrienn/RepoManager/README.md

 - **Light/dark theme** — toggle between themes, persisted to a cookie
 - **Sorted persistence** — sort field and order persist across sessions via cookies

+## Development Process
+This was an AI driven rewrite of a former hand-written repo manager I had created.
+I used OpenCode + DeepSeek V4 Pro.
+It took a few hours, cost $0.44 and 203K tokens.
+I had only 2 or 3 issues, each resolved with a single go-back.
+One of which was a CSS issue which frankly would have taken me several tries to get right.

+The AGENTS.md, PRD.md, and a planning/status folder are ignored, but happy to provide details on request.

 ## Architecture

 ```